johndoesthings2026/bamsucks/README.md

 - make sure just to max for seo and update the sitemap

 Not allowed:
-- Letting a llm to generate node js slop
+- Letting a llm generate node js slop
 - opinions

 ![Ammon](ammon.png)